PoonLab/covizu/README.md

 ## Acknowledgements
-The development and validation of these scripts was made possible by the labs who have generated and contributed SARS-COV-2 genomic sequence data that is curated and published by [GISAID](https://www.gisaid.org/).
+CoVizu was made possible by the labs who have generated and contributed SARS-COV-2 genomic sequence data that is curated and published by [GISAID](https://www.gisaid.org/).
 We sincerely thank these labs for making this information available to the public and open science.
+The development of CoVizu is supported in part by a Project Grant from the [Canadian Institutes of Health Research](https://cihr-irsc.gc.ca/e/193.html) (PJT-156178).